![]() |

 Cancel a timeout

 Cancels a timeout preventing future expiration.
-Returns the timeout event in case the timeout was not expired.
-A timeout that has already expired or just about to cannot be cancelled and the timeout event will be delivered to the destination queue.
-In this case cancel will return an error as it was too late to cancel.
-Errorhandler is not called if failure is due to expired timeout only.
+Returns the timeout event if the timeout has not expired.
+A timeout that has already expired, or just is about to, is too late to be cancelled and the timeout event will be delivered to the destination queue.
+In this case the error 'EM_ERR_TOONEAR' is returned - no EM error handler is called.

 tmo | Timeout handle | |